-The diaphragm case vent must be positioned to protect against flooding, rain, ice formation, traffic, tampering, etc. The vent must be protected against nest building animals, bees, insects, etc. to prevent vent blockage and minimize the chances for foreign material from collecting
+The diaphragm case vent must be positioned to protect against flooding, rain, ice formation, traffic, tampering, etc. The vent must be protected against nest building

 Warning

 Only qualified personnel should install or service a regulator.
 Regulators should be installed, operated, and maintained in accordance with applicable codes and regulations, and Utility Solutions Group instructions.